typescript-eslint/typescript-eslint/docs/getting-started/linting/README.md

 };
 ```

 This is about the smallest config file we recommend.
 There's a lot more you can add to this as you further onboard, but this will be enough to get you started.
-In the case of getting `error 'module' is not defined no-undef`, you can read more about [eslint environment configs](https://eslint.org/docs/user-guide/configuring#specifying-environments).
+In the case of getting `error 'module' is not defined no-undef`, you can read more about [ESLint environment configs](https://eslint.org/docs/user-guide/configuring#specifying-environments).

 Explaining the important bits: